⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Using the website property to also track the online publications

-If you wish to track the publications using the same property that is already tracking your website you can still use the Google Analytics Setting as described above and apply the tracking ID that tracks your website.
-Do make sure to review the settings and align them with your existing setup.
+If you wish to track the publications using the same property already tracking your website, you can still use the Google Analytics Setting described above and apply the tracking ID that tracks your website.
+Make sure to review the settings and align them with your existing setup.

 For example, custom dimensions 1 through 4 are configured by default.
-If you have already assigned custom dimensions yourself, make sure to assign the dimensions to index numbers that are still available to use.
+If you have already assigned custom dimensions, make sure to assign the dimensions to index numbers that are still available.

-If you wish to use your own Google Analytics Settings make sure to copy over all relevant settings and update all Tags to refer to the correct Google Analytics Setting variable.
+If you wish to use your own Google Analytics Settings, copy over all relevant settings and update all Tags to refer to the correct Google Analytics Setting variable.

 Using a property that is or was connected to Publitas already

-In case you wish to use the Google Analytics property which you've already connected to Publitas, follow the steps stated earlier.
-Afterwards, remove the tracking ID from Publitas to avoid that each pageview and each event gets tracked twice.
+In case you wish to use the Google Analytics property, which you've already connected to Publitas, follow the steps stated earlier.
+Afterward, remove the tracking ID from Publitas to avoid each pageview and each event getting tracked twice.

 Disconnecting Google Analytics from Publitas in order to connect Google Analytics via Google Tag Manager: